This Guide will teach you the basic concept of Aquaponics farming.

 - Rearing tank – A regular water tank for the fish to live and eat.

 - Hydroponics Subsystem – A water tank for the plants to grow and absorb the nitrates created by the bacterias.

 - Sump – A place where the toxicity-free water can run from the hydroponic subsystem to the rearing tank.

 If you want something easier and faster than still gets results, you can always get a pre-made kit that’s ready to go right out of the box.
 These are some of the top ones on the market.

 Animals, Plants, and Bacterias – the three living components you need to make this work.
 But which ones should you use?

 Due to their ability to tolerate crowding and variable water conditions, freshwater fish, like tilapia, are the most commonly used animals for this kind of environment.
 You can also go for barramundi, eel-tailed catfish, Murray cod, silver perch, and jade perch.
 Besides fish, you can also choose crayfish or prawns, as they also show those essential characteristics.

-In order to have efficient nitrification, you need two types of bacterias.
+To have efficient nitrification, you need two types of bacterias.
 On one side, the Nitrosomonas – the ones that transform ammonia into nitrites, and on the other side, Nitrobacter – the ones that transform nitrites into nitrates.
-Don’t forget, nitrates are still harmful to fish, so remember to have a spaced area, so the concentration is not high enough to create health concerns.
+Don’t forget, nitrates are still harmful to fish, so remember to have a spaced area so the concentration is not high enough to create health concerns.

-Successful people aren’t those who are born with talent or just have luck, but those who are capable of understanding the world they’re in and adapt to the several transformations that occur every day.
-That’s why Aquaponics is a thoughtful and innovating way of producing, with a large variety of health and environmental benefits.
+Successful people aren’t born with talent or have luck, but those capable of understanding the world they’re in and adapt to the several transformations that occur every day.
+That’s why Aquaponics is a thoughtful and innovative way of producing, with a large variety of health and environmental benefits.
 Thanks for reading!